 3. You’ve Got the Blues

 OKTAV was lucky to enter into a partnership with one of the most renowned Jazz and Blues authors/ piano teachers from California – Andrew D. Gordon.
 His books will teach you everything you need to know about “The Blues Scale”, “100 Ultimate Blues Riffs for Keyboard/Piano” and much more, including Soul, Funk, and Rhythm& Blues!
-Andrew will give you the audio files to his books free of charge if you drop him a line here!
+His books come complete with sound files so you know what you’re aiming to sound like!

 4. You’re A Latin Lover